Protecting the environment and improving biodiversity

 Read about our plans to tackle congestion in the Cheddar Valley

-Both Somerset County Council and Sedgemoor District Council have delivered environmentally-friendly and animal-friendly policies and Graham and Jeff want the new Somerset Council to develop bold, ambitious plans for more.
+Under the Conservatives, both Somerset County Council and Sedgemoor District Council delivered environmentally-friendly and animal-friendly policies and Graham and Jeff want the new Somerset Council to develop bold, ambitious plans for more.

-It seems to be a fad for every political party to talk the talk, but in Graham Godwin-Pearson and Jeff Savage in May will you have a team committed to improving the environment, tackling climate change and pollution and improving biodiversity.
+It seems to be a fad for every political party to talk the talk, but in Graham Godwin-Pearson and Jeff Savage you have a team committed to improving the environment, tackling climate change and pollution and improving biodiversity.

 News